Guidance

 On 13 July 2023, we announced a further investment of £185 million in 2023 to 2024 financial year and £285 million in 2024 to 2025 financial year to drive forward skills delivery in the further education sector.

 One way we are delivering the investment is by increasing PCWs for higher-cost subject areas.
-This funding will help colleges and other 16 to 19 providers delivering higher-cost programmes to address key priorities as they see fit, including tackling recruitment and retention issues in high-value technical, vocational, and academic provision which are of critical importance to our economic growth and prosperity.
-This builds upon the increases to specific PCWs we announced in January 2023 as set out below.
+This funding will help colleges and other 16 to 19 providers delivering higher-cost programmes to address key priorities as they see fit, including tackling recruitment and retention issues in high-value technical, vocational and academic provision which are of critical importance to our economic growth and prosperity.
+This builds on the increases to specific PCWs we announced in January 2023 as set out below.

 There are 7 PCW factors used in 16 to 19 funding formula.
 We have adjusted these 7 PCW factors so that the uplift each provides is 30% higher than before.
 This increases the funding available to higher cost courses while maintaining the differential between the different PCWs.